alexeychuvagin/Examples.Publish.NuGet/README.md

 ![CI](https://github.com/DoctorOnline/Examples.Publish.NuGet/workflows/CI/badge.svg?branch=master)

-An example of publishing a NuGet Package to the NuGet Package Repository using the GitHub Actions workflow.
+An example of publishing a NuGet Package to the GitHub Package Repository using the GitHub Actions workflow.